Go-Ahead London

-Go-Ahead London is the trading name used collectively for the London bus operations of the Go-Ahead Group.
+Go-Ahead London is a major bus operator in Greater London and parts of Kent.
 The name first appeared in August 2008, before which the company had traded under separate names and brands.
-It is currently (as of February 2023) the largest bus operator in Greater London, operating a total of 153 bus routes mainly in South and Central London as well as some services into North and East London with a fleet size of over 2,400 vehicles under contract to Transport for London.
+It is currently (as of April 2025) the largest bus operator in Greater London, operating a total of 157 bus routes mainly in South and Central London as well as some services into North and East London with a fleet size of 2,270 vehicles under contract to Transport for London.
+It is also the largest operator of electric buses in London, with a total of 540 electric vehicles.